x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/certificates.md

 - **Encryption**: They help protect the data that's exchanged from theft or tampering.

-- **Authentication**: They verify that their holders—people, web sites, and even network devices such as routers—are truly who or what they claim to be.
+- **Authentication**: They verify that their holders (people, web sites, and even network devices such as routers) are truly who or what they claim to be.
 Typically, the authentication is one-way, where the source verifies the identity of the target, but mutual TLS authentication is also possible.

 Certificates can be issued for several uses.
 For example: web user authentication, web server authentication, Secure/Multipurpose Internet Mail Extensions (S/MIME), Internet Protocol security (IPsec), and code signing.